 Certain training and learning activities need to be done in real-time and live video streaming is a common medium for conducting training conferences, seminars and workshops with learners and employees online.
-Live streaming is especially useful for organizations and institutes to deliver a real-time learning to learners at distant locations.
+Live streaming or webinars are especially useful for organizations and institutes to deliver a real-time learning experience to trainees at distant locations.

 Even the most prominent LMS however, does not support live video streaming capabilities and must be integrated with a video platform.
-A video CMS, on the other hand, comes with built-in live streaming capabilities for streaming real-time training sessions to a large number of people and locations.
-Additionally, video streaming platforms allows you to automatically record your live videos for on-demand viewing once the session is over for those who missed the broadcast or want to review the session.
+A video CMS, on the other hand, comes with built-in live streaming and webcast solutions, for streaming real-time training sessions to a large number of people and locations.
+Additionally, video streaming platforms allow you to automatically record your live videos for on-demand viewing once the session is over for those who missed the broadcast or want to review the session.

 8) Most LMS lack interactivity features for videos

 Interactivity keeps learners actively engaged and keeps them focused by making them participate in learning activities, such as answering a quiz or filling in a survey.
 Interactivity also helps break the monotony of a training program, and can be a beneficial tool for obtaining feedback, such as making knowledge checks to evaluate the performance of an individual learner or a group.